Welcome to Sine Nomine Touring Choir

 The choir was formed in 1988 by James Wild from members of "Sing for Pleasure" - The National Choral Organisation, former students from Bretton Hall College, Yorkshire, and friends.
 The intention in forming the choir was to create a group of singers that could reach a high standard with just three or four rehearsals each year, and enjoy touring, both in Britain and abroad.
 Since then the choir has grown in size, with singers travelling to rehearsals from all over the country.

-This year therefore is our 30th anniversary and we are planning a special event at the spiritual home of the choir, Bretton Hall - or rather now in its new guise as the Yorkshire Sculpture Park.
-More details are on our Concerts Page.
+2018 was our 30th anniversary and we celebrated with an amazing special event at the spiritual home of the choir, Bretton Hall - or rather now in its new guise as the Yorkshire Sculpture Park.

 We hope you enjoy our website, where you can find details of upcoming concerts, find out more about us, and listen to some of our performances.
 Click on the Concerts link at the top of this page to see more information about our upcoming concert engagements.

 Please join our mailing list, friend us on Facebook and follow us on Twitter.
 And most of all, we would love to see you at our concerts where we are sure you will have a wonderful time.